 but does not include a Commonwealth pensioner as defined by section 13;

-“Commonwealth pension” in relation to a Commonwealth contributor, means the amount of pension expressed as a rate per annum that the Commonwealth contributor would have been entitled to receive under the Commonwealth Superannuation Act if, on the date immediately prior to his being appointed or engaged under this Act, he had attained his selected retiring age with respect to the units of pension for which he had contributed under that Act;
+Commonwealth pension in relation to a Commonwealth contributor, means the amount of pension expressed as a rate per annum that the Commonwealth contributor would have been entitled to receive under the Commonwealth Superannuation Act if, on the date immediately prior to his being appointed or engaged under this Act, he had attained his selected retiring age with respect to the units of pension for which he had contributed under that Act;

-“Commonwealth pension contribution” in relation to a Commonwealth contributor, means the amount of the contributions, expressed as a rate per fortnight, which a Commonwealth contributor was paying as contributions for units of pension under the Commonwealth Superannuation Act immediately before his appointment or engagement under this Act, but does not include any contributions so paid in respect of reserve units of pension;
+Commonwealth pension contribution in relation to a Commonwealth contributor, means the amount of the contributions, expressed as a rate per fortnight, which a Commonwealth contributor was paying as contributions for units of pension under the Commonwealth Superannuation Act immediately before his appointment or engagement under this Act, but does not include any contributions so paid in respect of reserve units of pension;

-“Commonwealth Superannuation Act” means the Superannuation Act 1922-1969 of the Parliament of the Commonwealth;
+Commonwealth Superannuation Act means the Superannuation Act 1922-1969 of the Parliament of the Commonwealth;

-“Commonwealth Superannuation Board” means the Superannuation Board constituted by the Commonwealth Superannuation Act 1922-1969;
+Commonwealth Superannuation Board means the Superannuation Board constituted by the Commonwealth Superannuation Act 1922-1969;

-“the State Act” means the Superannuation and Family Benefits Act 1938 5.
+the State Act means the Superannuation and Family Benefits Act 1938 5.

 (2) The provisions of this section and of sections 13, 13A and 14 of this Act are incorporated with and shall be read as one with the State Act.